 A: Please see the Room & Board page.

 Q: Where do I eat at Bowdoin?

-A: All participants on the meal plan dine in the award-winning Thorne Dining Hall.
+A: All participants dine in the award-winning Thorne Dining Hall.
 Its menu can accommodate most dietary needs.
 Breakfast, lunch, and dinner are served Monday through Saturday, and brunch and dinner are served on Sunday.